Vremya: Schedule and popularity

 News summaries were added as the transmissions increased during the day.
-There was a bulletin at the end of the morning and midday programmes (i.e. around 1:00 pm), an afternoon edition at 3:00 pm, and another at 6:30 pm on the first channel.
-From 1989, the latter bulletin began to use the two presenter format of Vremya, as well as the Vremya moniker, and its corresponding studio and graphics (including the title sequence and theme music), looking as it was the program's first edition (the 6:30 am program was the morning news edition while the one at 1 pm was the midday update), with the 9:00 pm telecast as the second (main) edition and the one at 11:00 pm as the third or late edition or the late night replay.
+There was a bulletin at the end of the morning and midday programmes (i.e. around 1:00 PM), an afternoon edition at 3:00 PM, and another at 6:30 PM on the first channel.
+From 1989, the latter bulletin began to use the two presenter format of Vremya, as well as the Vremya moniker, and its corresponding studio and graphics (including the title sequence and theme music), looking as it was the program's first edition (the 6:30 AM program was the morning news edition while the one at 1 PM was the midday update), with the 9:00 PM telecast serving as the second (main) edition, and the one at 11:00 PM as the third or late edition or the late night replay.
 The All-Union Programme's daytime schedule always began with the news at around 15:00.
 Midnight newscasts did not appear until the 1980s, when the First Programme screened a headline update preceding the closedown sequence, usually after midnight.
 All of these bulletins were known as Novosti (Russian: Новости, "The News").
 From 1989, the 15:00 news round-up on the All-Union Programme and the midnight news round-up on the First Programme were known as TSN: Television News Service (Russian: TCH: Телевизионная служба новостей, TSN:Televizionnaya sluzhba novostey), which ended in 1991.
 Today the news on Channel One Russia follows a similar schedule to this one, with Vremya, Novosti, and the all-Russian and regional news updates.

-Between 1980 and 1984, and since 1986, Vremya has used the theme song from Time, Forward! as its signature tune and opening sequence.
+Between 1980 and 1984, and since 1986, Vremya has used the iconic theme song from Time, Forward! as its signature tune and opening sequence.
 The French song Manchester et Liverpool of Marie Laforêt was used as the background music that was heard during the weather forecast from 1968 to 1981.
 After 1985, various songs were used alternatively, but Train at 1:30 and Mikhaela of Anatol Chiriac were the most regularly used background music songs for the weather forecast of Vremya.
 Until 1991, the weather forecast featured a sequence of photos from various republics of the USSR and during their photos the temperature and weather conditions in each republic was shown, while one of the above songs (like Train at 1:30 and Mikhaela from the mid eighties and after) was used as the background music throughout the weather forecast.